 Defining what the user needs to see and understand as soon as they land on your website is the first step of considering content for a mobile-first design.

 Let’s take a look at five essential principles of mobile-first web design.

-When designing a mobile-first website, reducing the use of extra functionality and elements in order to focus on essentials will make the user experience much more enjoyable.
+When designing a mobile-first website, reduce the use of extra functionality and elements and focus on the essentials.
+This will make the user experience more valuable and enjoyable.

 - Reduce the number of links in the main navigation menu

-- Ask fewer questions and have fewer fields in Contact Us, Subscribe, Purchase and other eForms
+- Use less fields in Contact Us, Subscribe, Purchase and other eForms

-- Keep the number of pages on the website to a minimum
+- Keep the number of website pages to a minimum

 - Use wide borders and clean lines